friendly-traceback/docs/source/syntax_tracebacks_it.rst

     Traceback (most recent call last):
-      File "TESTS:\trb_syntax_common.py", line 49, in create_tracebacks
+      File "TESTS:\trb_syntax_common.py", line 52, in create_tracebacks
         __import__(name)
       File "TESTS:\syntax\equal_sign_instead_of_colon.py", line 4
         ages = {'Alice'=22, 'Bob'=24}
-                       ^
-    SyntaxError: invalid syntax
+                ^^^^^^^
+    SyntaxError: cannot assign to literal here.
+Maybe you meant '==' instead of '='?

+        You can only assign objects to identifiers (variable names).

     Un errore di tipo `SyntaxError` accade quando Python non riesce ad interpretare il tuo codice.

     Python non riesce ad interpretare il codice contenuto nel file 'TESTS:\syntax\equal_sign_instead_of_colon.py' nella posizione indicata.

        4| ages = {'Alice'=22, 'Bob'=24}
-                         ^
+                  ^^^^^^^

+    You wrote an expression like

+        'Alice' = variable_name
+    where `'Alice'`, on the left-hand side of the equal sign, is or includes an actual object of type `str` and is not simply the name of a variable.

+    You can only assign objects to identifiers (variable names).

-    It is possible that you used an equal sign `=` instead of a colon `:` to assign values to keys in a dict before or at the position indicated by ^.
+    It is possible that you used an equal sign `=` instead of a colon `:` to assign values to keys in a dict.

 (118) Parens around multiple exceptions